 Be honest about time.
 Another thing you can inform your attendees about beforehand is how long this survey is going to take.
 If people know that it's just a couple of minutes, they will be less reluctant to open and answer it.
 And if it's a long list of questions, they will feel prepared and won't become annoyed that it takes longer than they expected.

-Do not neglect preparatory work - explain the importance of evaluations and define the estimated time of completing a form.
+Do not neglect preparatory work — explain the importance of constructive feedback and define the estimated time of completing a form.

 Keep your goal in mind

-At the same time, it’s very vague.
-Usually, attendees can outline a couple of traits they liked or disliked, but they don’t elaborate on them, which means that you will have a hard time figuring out what affected their verdict.
+At the same time, it's very vague.
+Usually, attendees can outline a couple of traits they liked or disliked, but they don't elaborate on them, which means that you will have a hard time figuring out what affected their verdict.
 For this, you need more detailed questions.
-And here comes the difficulty.
+And here's the challenge.

 An event has many aspects: content, materials, performance, organization.
 Naturally, trying to go into the details of each aspect would make your form painfully long.

 Choose one topic.
 Another approach is to prioritize what you want to learn more and focus on this aspect while briefly touching upon the rest of the topics.
 Generally, content and performance seem to be more significant factors to event success than organizational matters.
-So, if you have to choose, it would be more logical to ask whether attendees found practical work engaging, than how good coffee was.
+So, if you have to choose, it would be more logical to ask whether attendees found learning engaging than how good coffee was.

-Evaluation form is usually rather short so you should be careful with what you want to ask about.
-Define the topics that concern you the most, then start writing your questions.
+An evaluation form for a workshop is usually rather short so you should be careful with what you want to ask about.
+Define your objectives, then start writing questions.

-Structure of a questionnaire is one of those things that respondents don’t pay any attention to, but which nevertheless influence their attitude.
+The structure of a feedback form is one of those things that respondents don't pay any attention to, but which nevertheless influence their attitude.

-Well-structured list of questions will help attendees consolidate their feelings and maybe even realize something they haven’t thought of before.
+A well-structured list of questions will help participants consolidate their feelings and maybe even realize something they haven't thought of before.